 WHEN: Usually in February

-Many people do not realize that Quebec is the snow capital of the world.
-In fact, if you are traveling to the Quebec Winter Carnival, you are sure to be greeted with a fresh blanket of snow.
+Many people do not realise that Quebec is the snow capital of the world.
+In fact, if you are travelling to the Quebec Winter Carnival, you are sure to be greeted with a fresh blanket of snow.
 This carnival takes place in what can only be described as a winter wonderland.
 Quebec actually hosts the largest winter carnival in the world.
-This festival actually makes you want to be outdoors even if you hate the cold.
-There is a lot going on during this carnival which includes dog sled races, various snow sports, traditional Quebec activities, shows, parties, canoe races, and parades.
+This festival actually makes you want to be outdoors, even if you hate the cold.
+There is a lot going on during this carnival, which includes dog sled races, various snow sports, traditional Quebec activities, shows, parties, canoe races and parades.
 Everything is headed up by the popular mascot, Bonhomme Carnaval.
 Artists from around the world even travel to Quebec for the event and to participate in the ice and snow art exhibitions.

 Up Helly Aa

 Scotland’s annual carnival is called Up Helly Aa.
 This celebration goes back in history to the time of the Vikings and celebrates what it would have been like to enjoy the Viking culture during its height.
 These festivals are centred around fire.
 There are fire dancers, fires and many different types of activities that all include flames.
 The festival is held during the middle of the winter.
 It is a way of marking the end of the yule season.
 There is even a procession of spectators that usually includes thousands of participants.
 The festival takes place in Lerwick in the Shetland Islands of Scotland.